Picasso and Dachshunds: A Love Story

 Soon, Lump’s elongated body started to slip into Picasso’s art.

-The Dachshund did not only appear on the master’s art pieces: the little trouble-maker went as far as to eat one of his works!
+The Dachshund did not only appear in the master’s art pieces: the little troublemaker went as far as to eat one of his works!

 The six-year friendship between the two gave birth to numerous works of art and anecdotes in which Lump played some role.